The Zimmerman Tenancy 1900 – 1963

 A.S.
 Zimmerman owned a silversmiths business in Birmingam with his brother John – known as A & J Zimmerman Silversmiths.
 Arthur sold his share to his brother in 1918 and John sold the whole business in 1920 – just before the slump.

 From these years of the early 20th century, we have the first photographs of the house and its inhabitants.
-There are two fine photographs (Plate 9 (a) & (b) ), of the South front of the house, very much as it presently is – save for the single ground floor window and door to its right (as was shown on the Foley plate of the late 18th century, Plate 5) and a glass-roofed porch between the two shallow wings (the marks of which are still visible on the side of the S.E. wing).
+There are two fine photographs (Plate 9 (a) & (b) ), of the South front of the house, very much as it presently is – save for the single ground floor window and door to its right and a glass-roofed porch between the two shallow wings (the marks of which are still visible on the side of the S.E. wing).

 There are also two photographs (Plates 10 (a) and (b)), taken in front of the outside South wall of the front garden and some of the outbuildings, of the Tarrington and Stoke Edith Rifle Club – it seems that Arthur Ulric was a keen, and good, marksman.
 One of these is a photograph (thought to date from 1912) of the Club (including Arthur Ulric) proudly displaying the Hereford Times Bowl, which they had just won.

 With no longer the benefit of the Census returns, the best check for the inhabitants of a house at a particular date becomes the Electoral Roll – although this only of course lists those eligible to vote – ie not minors or (before 1918) women.
-Up to 1928 the only electors resident at The Vine seem to have been the Zimmerman father and (when he achieved majority in 1910) son, although we know that the housekeeper, Jessie Caldwell, had moved into the house with the Zimmermans in 1901.
+Up to 1928 the only electors resident at The Vine seem to have been the Zimmerman father and (when he achieved majority in 1910) son, although we know that the housekeeper, Jessie Caldwell, had moved into the house with the Zimmermans in 1901 and that there were two other female servants in the house in 1911.
 In 1929, Arthur Studer disappears from the Roll, and indeed Kelly’s Directory for that year lists Arthur Ulric only as in occupation.
 Arthur Studer had died, at The Vine, on 24 November 1928.
 His burial is not recorded in the Parish Register but, with his Birmingham roots, it is perhaps more likely that he was buried or cremated there (or indeed in Hereford, as his son was to be).
 By a Will of 17 April 1916, and a Codicil of 10 June 1926, Arthur Studer left to Jessie Caldwell (described in the Will as “for many years my valued friend”) a legacy of £300 and an annuity of £260 pa.
 It seems therefore that Arthur Studer’s relationship with Jessie Caldwell went beyond that of employer and housekeeper.
 The balance of the estate went to Arthur Ulric.

-The Electoral Roll for 1929 does however contain one new names for The Vine – Clara Whiting.
+The Electoral Roll for 1929 does however contain one new name for The Vine – Clara Whiting.
 Jessica Zoe Caldwell is also recorded on the Roll for The Vine but it seems that she left shortly after Arthur Studer’s death.
 It may be that at this stage Clara Whiting took over as housekeeper (as we shall see, she was certainly the housekeeper at a later date).
 Although Clara appears on the Roll for the first time in this year, this does not necessarily mean that she had just arrived in the house.
 It was only in 1928 that the suffrage for women was extended beyond certain restricted categories (eg married women or female house-holders) to all women over 21.
-Therefore it may be that Clara had been in the household at The Vine from the beginning of the Zimmerman tenancy, but in some other role than housekeeper.
+Therefore it may be that Clara had been in the household at The Vine from some date after 1911.

 In the 1945 Electoral Roll only Arthur Ulric and Clara Whiting appear but by 1955 Florence Folkes had joined the household and she and Clara Whiting seem to have remained with Arthur Ulric till his death.